Microwave Safe Dishes

 - Ceramic mugs: Some ceramic mugs are not safe because their paints contain materials that attract microwaves and cause the mug to get too hot, even though the producers of these products indicate that the mug or product is safe in the microwave oven.

 - Melamine: The return of melamine plastic dishware to common use is a large concern.
 Melamine is a hard plastic that has been around for decades, is cheap, and is usually very attractive for place setting or for displaying food.
 DO NOT USE IT IN THE MICROWAVE OVEN.
-It has a warning on the bottom, but because it looks like most plastics, consumers assume it is like all the others.
+Melamine can look similar to other plastics, so check the undersides of dishes for written warnings.

 Dish Safety Test

-- Put one cup of water in a glass measuring cup, and set it in the microwave oven with (but not touching) the container to test.
+- Put one cup of water in a glass measuring cup, and set it in the microwave oven next to (but not touching) the container to test.

 - Microwave on high 1 minute.